hackerguy/IBM-ML/README.md

 #### Create the Kubernetes secrets

+First you need to get the credential for your Watson Machine Learning service.

+* Target the Cloud Foundry environment on IBM Cloud.
+Choose the Cloud Foundry space with you Watson Machine Learning service

+		$ ibmcloud target —cf

+* Get a list of services in the space

+		$ ibmcloud cf services

+* Get a list of service keys for your service using the name of your service for the list.

+		$ ibmcloud cf service-keys ‘Your Watson Machine Learning Service Name’

+* Get the credentials using the service and service key name from the list.

+		$ ibmcloud cf service-key ‘Your Watson Machine Learning Service Name' ’Service Key Name’

 Create the secret for WML.
-Replace wml_username and wml_password values with the credentials from you WML service.
+Replace wml_username and wml_password values with the credentials from your WML service that you just found.

 `$ kubectl create secret generic wml-secret --from-literal=wml_username='4be82790-d71b-4c9f-ac4e-5af3c4b9c9b1' --from-literal=wml_password='47571902-8632-47e8-9590-323f49975136'`